![]() |

 Raja Amrit Pal of Basohli Los Angeles County Museum of Art Drawing: Watercolour |

-The style of paintings known as Basholi Painting is believed to be the
+The style of paintings known as Basohli Painting is believed to be the

 first school of Pahari Paintings.
-The word pahar of pahad means
+The word pahar or pahad means

 the mountain.
-The style of Pahari Painting, too, is evolved under the main
+The style of Pahari Painting, too, has evolved under the main

 style of painting known as Kangra Paintings.